-Since no method of malaria prevention works completely, the Centers for Disease Control and Prevention (CDC) recommend that pregnant women not travel to areas where malaria is found.
-If it is not possible to avoid travel, ways to help prevent malaria infection include properly using insect repellent (see the MotherToBaby fact sheet on DEET: https://mothertobaby.org/fact-sheets/deet-nn-ethyl-m-toluamide-pregnancy/ and Insect Repellents: https://mothertobaby.org/fact-sheets/insect-repellents/) sleeping in mosquito-free areas, wearing long sleeves and pants, and taking medication to prevent infection before, during, and after travel.
-The risks associated with malaria infection likely pose a greater threat to people who are pregnant and the developing baby than any risks associated with medication used for prevention.
+Since no method of malaria prevention works completely, the Centers for Disease Control and Prevention (CDC) recommend that people who are pregnant not travel to areas where malaria is found.
+If it is not possible to avoid travel, ways to help prevent malaria infection include properly using insect repellent (see the MotherToBaby fact sheet on DEET: https://mothertobaby.org/fact-sheets/deet-nn-ethyl-m-toluamide-pregnancy/ and Insect Repellents: https://mothertobaby.org/fact-sheets/insect-repellents/), sleeping in mosquito-free areas, wearing long sleeves and pants, and taking medication to prevent infection before, during, and after travel.
+The risks associated with malaria infection are likely a greater threat to people who are pregnant and the developing baby than any risks associated with medication used for prevention.
 If you have questions about a specific medication, talk with your healthcare provider or a MotherToBaby specialist.

 I have malaria.
-Can it make it harder for me to become pregnant?
+Can it make it harder for me to get pregnant?

 Studies have not been done to see if malaria could make it harder to get pregnant.

 Does having/getting malaria increase the chance for miscarriage?

 Miscarriage can occur in any pregnancy.
-If a person has malaria during pregnancy, they could have a higher chance to have a miscarriage.
+If a person has malaria during pregnancy, they could have a higher chance of having a miscarriage.

-Does having/getting malaria in the first trimester increase the chance of birth defects?
+Does having/getting malaria increase the chance of birth defects?

 Every pregnancy starts with a 3-5% chance of having a birth defect.
 This is called the background risk.
-Based on the studies reviewed, malaria is not expected to increase the chance for birth defects from a malaria infection.
+Based on the studies reviewed, malaria is not expected to increase the chance for birth defects above the background risk.